darend/jasmine-selenium-sauce/README.md

 ```
 - Which browser SauceLabs should use to run your tests

-## Local Jasmine Server behind a Firewall
+## Server behind a Firewall

-When you want to run a Jasmine suite hosted on an internal host.
-Uses [LocalTunnel](http://progrium.com/localtunnel/)
+This when you want to run a Jasmine suite hosted on an internal host.
+It will use [LocalTunnel](http://progrium.com/localtunnel/)
-to make localhost available through a tunnel.
-It then uses Selenium to connect to SauceLabs, and requests a
+to make your system available through a public tunnel to a specific port.
+Selenium is then used to connect to SauceLabs, and request a
 browser instance to run your suite.
+The tunnel is then closed down.

     rake jasmine:local_sauce